dekuNukem/joyAnalog/NintenDAC_mini/README.md

 * USB for power and communication, standby wakeup on USB connection.
 * Board size 2.5 x 4.1 cm, 1 x 1.6 inch.

-## NintenDAC mini serial command protocol
+## Command protocol

 NintenDAC mini uses a simple serial command protocol.
-To use it open the port at any baud rate(it doesn't matter because it's USB based), then send a ASCII command string terminated with `\n` and the board will send a response back.
+To use it open the port at any baud rate, then send a ASCII command string terminated with `\n` and the board will send a respond back.

 valid commands are: